rust-unofficial/patterns/patterns/interpreter.md

 a recursive descent parser.
 The following code doesn't have `struct` abstraction in order to keep code short.
-The code panics when expression is syntactically wrong (unbalanced parantheses or missing digit/operator for example).
+The code panics when expression is syntactically wrong (unbalanced parentheses or missing digit/operator for example).

 ```rust
 fn token(input: &[u8], cur: usize) -> char {